A unified framework for geometry-independent operator learning in cardiac electrophysiology simulations: Results

 Cross-domain generalisation was evaluated on two levels.
 First, we measured model performance when trained and tested on the same dataset (internal performance: $A \rightarrow A$ and $B \rightarrow B$) compared with performance when trained on one dataset and tested on the other (cross-domain performance: $A \rightarrow B$ and $B \rightarrow A$).
 Second, we assessed whether including data from an additional domain ($(A + B) \rightarrow A$, $(A + B) \rightarrow B$, and $(A + B) \rightarrow (A + B)$) during training improves generalisation to the original dataset, using internal performance as a baseline.

-Each evaluation was performed on models trained with 18 combinations of hyperparameters to ensure statistical significance, with results highlighting consistent trends (Fig.~\ref{fig:results}f; full results in Supplementary Section 3).
+Each evaluation was performed on models trained with 18 combinations of hyperparameters to ensure statistical significance, with results highlighting consistent trends (Fig.~\ref{fig:results}f; full results are provided in Supplementary Tables~2 and~3).
 The strong internal performance confirms that the UAC projection effectively separates anatomical representation from patient-specific shape.
 In contrast, the pronounced drop in cross-domain performance provides clear evidence of latent bias.
 The model relies on image-specific cues that mislead predictions when applied to a new domain.
 This finding highlights a second-order challenge in translational modelling.
 Models are highly sensitive to systematic variations in data representation and annotation rather than true anatomical differences.

 Integrating heterogeneous datasets during training mitigates these domain-specific biases.
 Training on the combined datasets $(A + B)$ encourages the model to focus on consistent anatomical features, ignoring spurious correlations tied to individual acquisition or annotation pipelines.
-Across both datasets, MAE decreased and SSIM increased in comparison with the internal performance, demonstrating that exposure to independent cohorts acts as a form of regularisation.
+Across both datasets, MAE decreased, and SSIM increased in comparison with the internal performance, demonstrating that exposure to independent cohorts acts as a form of regularisation and that geometry-independent representations alone are insufficient for translational robustness unless coupled with heterogeneous, multi-domain training.
 For completeness, we also evaluated the model trained and tested on the combined datasets $(A + B) \rightarrow (A + B)$, obtaining $(5.77 \pm 0.16)$ for MAE and $(0.9734 \pm 0.003)$ for SSIM.